-To apply: Please send a Cover Letter, CV, Research Statement and list of references to Ms. Stephanie Simpson (email@example.com).
-The application deadline for initial review is June 15, 2018, although applications will be reviewed until the position is filled.
+To apply: Please send a Cover Letter, CV, Research Statement and list of references to Ms. Stephanie Simpson (firstname.lastname@example.org).
+Review of applications will be done on a rolling basis, until the position is filled.
 All qualified applicants will receive consideration for employment without regard to sex, race, ethnicity, protected veteran, or disability status.

 Ms. Stephanie Simpson